brodykendall/DNAcycP2-Python/README.md

 For example, `ex1.fasta` contains two sequences with IDs "1" and "2" respectively.
 The output files containing DNAcycP2 predictions will be named as "ex1_smooth_cycle_1.txt" and "ex1_smooth_cycle_2.txt" for the first and second sequences respectively, while the output files containing DNAcycP predictions will be named as "ex1_original_cycle_1.txt" and "ex1_original_cycle_2.txt".

- Each output file contains three columns: `position`, `C_score_norm`, `C_score_unnorm`.
-The `C_score_norm` is the predicted C-score from the model trained based on the standardized loop-seq score (in the case of DNAcycP) or the standardized smoothed intrinsic cyclizability estimate (in the case of DNAcycP2) of the tiling library of Basu et al 2021 (i.e. 0 mean unit variance).
-When predictions are made using the original DNAcycP, the `C_score_unnorm` is the predicted C-score recovered to the original scale of loop-seq score in the tiling library data from Basu et el 2021.
-When predictions are made using the updated DNAcycP2 (`-s`), the `C_score_unnorm` is the predicted C-score recovered to the scale of standardized raw cyclizability scores of the tiling library data.
-The standardized loop-seq score provides two advantages.
+Each output file contains three columns.
+The first columns is always `position`.
+When `-s` is specified, the next columns are `C0S_score_norm`, `C0S_score_unnorm`, and when `-s` is not specified, the next columns are `C0_score_norm` and `C0_score_unnorm`.
+The predicted C-score for either model is the normalized output (`C0S_score_norm` and `C0_score_norm`), the predictions from the model trained based on the standardized loop-seq score (in the case of DNAcycP) or the standardized smoothed intrinsic cyclizability estimate (in the case of DNAcycP2) of the Tiling library of Basu et al 2021 (i.e. 0 mean unit variance).
+When predictions are made using the original DNAcycP, the `C0_score_unnorm` is the predicted C-score recovered to the original scale of loop-seq score in the Tiling library data from Basu et el 2021.
+When predictions are made using the updated DNAcycP2 (`-s`), the `C0S_score_unnorm` is the predicted C-score recovered to the scale of standardized raw cyclizability scores of the Tiling library data.
+The standardized scores provide two advantages.
 As loop-seq may be subject to a library-specific constant, standardized C-score is defined with a unified baseline as yeast genome (i.e. 0 mean in yeast genome).
 Secondly, the C-score provides statisitcal significance indicator, i.e. a C-score of 1.96 indicates 97.5% in the distribution.

 ### Example 2: